Hanover College

-Hanover College is a private college in Hanover, Indiana, affiliated with the Presbyterian Church (USA).
+Hanover College is a private college in Hanover, Indiana, United States, affiliated with the Presbyterian Church (USA).
 Founded in 1827 by Reverend John Finley Crowe, it is Indiana's oldest private college.
-The Hanover athletic teams participate in the Heartland Collegiate Athletic Conference.
-Hanover alumni are known as Hanoverians.
+The Hanover athletic teams participate in the NCAA Division III as a member of the Heartland Collegiate Athletic Conference.
+Alumni are known as Hanoverians.

 History

 Founding

 In the early 19th century, missionaries went to Hanover as part of the Second Great Awakening.
 Crowe served as pastor of the Hanover Presbyterian Church.
 He opened the Hanover Academy on January 1, 1827, in a small log cabin near his home.
-Two years later, the state of Indiana granted the Academy a charter.
-On November 9, 1829, the Academy's Board of Trustees accepted the Presbyterian Synod of Indiana's proposal to adopt the school, provided a theological department was established.
+Two years later, the state of Indiana granted the academy a charter.
+On November 9, 1829, the academy's board of trustees accepted the Presbyterian Synod of Indiana's proposal to adopt the school, provided a theological department was established.

-A two-story brick building was constructed to house both the Academy and the new Indiana Seminary.
-The state of Indiana issued the Academy a new charter, creating Hanover College effective January 1, 1833.
+A two-story brick building was constructed to house both the academy and the new Indiana Seminary.
+The state of Indiana issued the academy a new charter, creating Hanover College effective January 1, 1833.
 Under this charter, the college's board of trustees is independent of ecclesiastical control, but it has formally adopted the standards for Presbyterian colleges for Hanover.
 The association continues to this day.